 PD-Related Medicinal Marijuana Trials

 The use of cannabinoids has been suggested to help with managing neurological and non-neurological conditions.
 Literature on medical marijuana is incredibly varied.
 Studies have not clearly supported the use of marijuana for PD.
-The clinical studies of cannabis as a PD treatment that have been conducted did not use the clinical trial gold standard of a double blind, placebo controlled trial design.
+The clinical studies of cannabis as a PD treatment that have been conducted did not use the A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe. gold standard of a double blind, placebo controlled trial design.
 Some studies had as few as five subjects.

 While some results have been positive, the effects of medical marijuana are probably not completely understood, which is why more studies, especially those with more subjects, are needed.
 Most doctors don’t support study results because these studies do not meet minimum research standards.